Posted on March 1, 2007 - Last updated on October 6, 2023

 Considering the delusion that is already in the world, it is more than likely that those who are left behind after the rapture will not believe that it was the rapture.
-After all, they will already be deluded enough to believe that they are the good ones.
+After all, they will already be deluded enough to believe that they are the righteous ones.
 With such a “healthy” self-esteem, it is not likely that they would consider themselves to be the problem.
 But it is most likely that they will be glad that all the “negative” influence of the “trouble makers” is finally gone.

 They will most likely be prepared to believe any lie, as long as they are told what they want to hear, and what makes them feel good about themselves.
 I am not a prophet, but from simple observation and from God’s word, this is the direction that I already see the world and much of the professing church headed.
 It is my hope that God will use this article and others that I have written to open people’s eyes to the increasing delusion which is taking place in the name of Christianity.

 “When the Son of man cometh, shall He [really] find faith on the earth?”
 (Luke 18:8)

 Mid-East Prophecy Update By J.D.
 Farag – July 9th, 2017 (You Tube Video)

 Can You Be Deceived - Part 1